How Far We’ve Come

 In addition to providing AYAs with survivorship care to help them manage and monitor their initial- and/or late-effects from treatment, the program also participates in AYA-dedicated research, training future providers, and education and outreach activities.

 Adolescents and Young Adults who receive their care in the AYA Cancer Program were diagnosed with cancer as children, teenagers or young adults; 67% of our patients who were diagnosed with cancer under the age of 40 years old were diagnosed under the age of 15 years old while 33% of our patients who were diagnosed with cancer under the age of 40 years old were diagnosed between the ages of 15 and 39 years old.
 In addition to AYAs who have sought their survivorship care with our program, from the program’s inception, we have continually welcomed new AYAs each year.
-While some individuals are referred to our program from their treating oncologist or a specialist at Tufts Medical Center or the Floating Hospital for Children, we have seen many young adults who have self-referred from word of mouth or the Chronicle television episode, which featured Dr. Parsons and the AYA Program.
+While some individuals are referred to our program from their treating oncologist or a specialist at Tufts Medical Center or the Tufts Children's Hospital, we have seen many young adults who have self-referred from word of mouth or the Chronicle television episode, which featured Dr. Parsons and the AYA Program.